 Ken and John introduce Allen Wood, professor of philosophy at Stanford University.
 Wood asserts that Hegel was the outcome of the German Idealist movement that Kant had begun.
-Hegel's mature system was the culmination of Idealism.
+Hegel's mature system was the culmination of that idea.
 A widely held idea at the time was that what French did in the political realm, Germans were to do in the philosophical realm, namely revolutionizing it in a positive way.

 Hegel was a constitutional monarchist, even though he believed in representative institutions.
 John tries to draw an analogy between current conservatism and Hegel's political orientation at the time.
 Wood points out that Hegel believed in the regulation of free markets so that the gap between the rich and poor would not reach a harmful degree.
 This side of Hegel would not be favored by current conservatives.
 Wood identifies underpinnings of the Marxist idea of proletariat as a revolutionary class in Hegel.